 I am a huge advocate of multi-generational travel.
 I started traveling alone with my Grandmother when I was twelve.
 Our first trip was to Greece.
 After that, we cruised around the Caribbean a few times and then explored a bunch of small islands.
 Growing up she was a constant fixture on most of my family trips as well.

 In her mid-90s she was still keen to travel as much as possible.
 As a matter of fact, she kept her suitcase packed at all times.
-In the fall of 2011, while we were reminiscing over our last trip with her (a cruise from Rome to Málaga), she casually slipped into the conversation that she was “ready to go again” whenever we were.
-We started dreaming of all the possibilities, because with Gram, the world was truly our oyster.
+In the fall of 2011, while we reminisced over our last trip with her (a cruise from Rome to Málaga), she casually slipped into the conversation that she was “ready to go again” whenever we were.
+Immediately we started dreaming of all the possibilities because, with Gram, the world was truly our oyster.
 It was soon decided that we would go through the Panama Canal over the Christmas holiday.

 Whenever we traveled with my Grandmother, we were always the anomaly.
 We’d have the oldest passenger on board and the youngest.
 It usually garners us a bit of attention and some questions from fellow travelers.
-But we don’t mind.
+We never minded.
 It usually resulted in Gram telling a great travel story like the time she missed the last tender back to her cruise ship and had to take a fishing boat out to her ship only to climb up the outside to get back on board.
 True story!